pdk/bikexyz/app/views/faqs/changethegame.md

 This link can be improved, but currently it is the strongest.

-#### 2. Make it trivial for anybody to check if a bicycle has been reported as stolen.
+#### 2. Make it even easier for anybody to check if a bicycle has been reported as stolen.

 This link is weak.
 It is possible to search reports of stolen bicycles.
 It is possible to check bicycle registries.
 The problem is that it's too difficult.
 Even when buyers, know, theoretically, that